igrishaev/whew/README.md

 1
 ~~~

-But the `deref` function from Whew does the same with no issues:
+But the `$/deref` function from Whew does the same with no issues:

 ~~~clojure
 ($/deref